Alfonso Rivas Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.91).
+- The Twins have the eighth-ranked team ERA among all MLB pitching staffs (3.89).

-- Twins pitchers combine to rank 16th in baseball in home runs allowed (144 total, 1.2 per game).
+- Twins pitchers combine to give up 144 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- In his last appearance on Saturday against the Philadelphia Phillies, the right-hander threw six scoreless innings while surrendering four hits.
+- The right-hander's last time out came on Sunday against the Philadelphia Phillies, when he tossed six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.